What Causes Those White Spots On My Cat’s Eyes?

 How Can I Lessen The Likelihood Of Some OF These Problems Occurring In My Cat?

 Some of the cats that suffer from these recurring eye problems test positive for feline leukemia or feline immunodeficiency virus.
 So verify that your cat is both FLV and FIV negative.
-If it isn’t, your cat may be more subject to eye relapses and it may take longer and require more medications to help it recover.
-When those two underlying problems have been ruled out, lowering stresses in your cat’s life is the best preventative you have within your control.
-Hard as it is for many to accept, some of these cats will just be happier and do better in a single-cat household.
+There is no cure for either of these virus diseases.
+If it is positive for either, your cat may be more subject to eye relapses, and it may take longer and require more medications to help it recover.
+When those two underlying problems have been ruled out, lowering stresses in your cat’s life is the best preventative within your control.
+Hard as it is for many cat lovers to accept, some of these cats will be happier and healthier in single-cat households.
 Diets rich in vitamin A might also decrease the frequency and severity of relapses – but remember that too much vitamin A is also undesirable.
-Moderate portions of oily fish ( mackerel, salmon and tuna in that order) are probably the best natural sources.
+Moderate weekly lightly cooked portions of oily fish (mackerel, salmon, and tuna, in that order) are probably the best natural sources of vitamin A.

-Effective vaccines against herpes-1 are available.
-But to be effective, these vaccines must be given before this common virus infects a cat.
-That can be quite difficult because many kittens are already infected by their virus-shedding mother – even before their eyes open.
-The stress of pregnancy, and nursing, often causes these herpes-carrying mothers to relapse and pass the virus on to their kittens.
+Effective vaccines against feline herpes-1 are available.
+But to be effective, these vaccines must be given before this common virus infects cats.
+That is quite a challenge because many kittens are already infected early in life by their virus-shedding mother – even before their eyes open.
+The stress of pregnancy, and nursing, often causes these herpes-carrying mothers to relapse (become viremic again) and pass the virus on to their kittens.
 The immaturity of the immune system of tiny kittens makes vaccines given at this early age unlikely to be effective.
-The vaccines used are part of the combination vaccines all veterinarians give to kittens at about 8-9 and 10-12 weeks of age.
-Many give a third booster at ~14 weeks of age.
+The vaccines used are part of the combination vaccines all veterinarians give to kittens at about 8-9 and 10–12 weeks of age.
+Many veterinarians give a third booster at ~14 weeks of age.
 The suggested timing differs slightly between manufacturers.
 Many cats from shelters are in the middle of a stress-induced relapse infection when I first see them.
-In those cats the vaccines is also likely to be less effective.
-Yearly booster vaccination against herpes-1/rhinotracheitis are probably unnecessary.
+In those cats, the vaccines are also unlikely to be helpful.
+Yearly booster vaccinations against herpes-1/rhinotracheitis and other feline diseases are unnecessary and counterproductive.
 There is quite a bit of evidence that herpes-1/rhinotracheitis, calicivirus and panleukopenia vaccines do not need to be given frequently or throughout your cat’s life. (read here)

 Bartonella

-The bartonella organism can affect cats in many ways. (read here) It has been found that some cats with eye problems are positive for Bartonella.
-However just because your cat is PCR-positive for Bartonella does not mean that bartonella is the cause of its eye problem because so many cats carry bartonella (~6% in Illinois 33% in Florida, 40% in Poland). (read here) Bartonella responded well to treatment with doxycycline, azithromycin or rifampin antibiotics.
-When giving your cat capsules or tablets you should always follow the pill, capsule or tablet with a considerable amount of water or meat broth to keep capsules and pills from lodging in your cat’s throat (esophagus) and causing a stricture (=a scarred contraction causing swallowing difficulties).
+The bartonella organism can affect cats in many ways.
+It has been found that some cats with eye problems are positive for bartonella.
+Read about that here.
+However, just because your cat is PCR-positive for Bartonella does not mean that bartonella is the cause of its eye problem.
+That is because so many cats carry the bartonella organism (~6% in Illinois, 33% in Florida, 40% in Poland). (read here) Bartonella responded well to treatment with doxycycline, azithromycin or rifampin antibiotics.
+When giving your cat capsules or tablets, you should always follow the pill, capsule, or tablet with a considerable amount of water or meat broth.
+That is to keep capsules and pills from lodging in your cat’s throat (esophagus) and causing a stricture (=a scarred contraction causing swallowing difficulties).

 You are on the Vetspace animal health website